 Waste after administration of GMO: Once KITE-585 is administered to the patient, the IV bag along with the IV tubing and any other components that have been in contact with the product before and during administration will be disposed of in bins for specific hospital waste (P621, UN3291) within the patient room.
-Closed bins will be disinfected from the outside, with 70% ethanol and transported to the logistical exit point of the hospital where the bin(s) are transported to the incinerator.
+Closed bins will be disinfected from the outside, with 70% ethanol and transported to the logistical exit point of the hospital where the bin(s) is disposed of per local SOP following the GMO regulation 2013.